Organizational Area: Human Resources - Retirement Administration

 Location: Oakland, CA

-Position Summary: Uses skills and experience as a seasoned, experienced professional, with a comprehensive understanding of employee benefits practices and University policies and procedures.
-Demonstrates good judgment in selecting methods and techniques for obtaining solutions and developing recommendations relative to employee benefits programs where analysis of situations and data requires a review of a variety of factors.
+Position Summary: Uses skills and experience as a seasoned, experienced professional, with a comprehensive understanding of employee benefits practices, the University of California Retirement Plan (UCRP), and University policies and procedures.
+Demonstrates independent judgment and critical thinking skills in selecting methods and techniques for obtaining solutions and developing recommendations relative to employee benefits programs where analysis of situations and data requires a review of a variety of factors.
 General instructions may be provided on new assignments, projects and initiatives.